+You did not specify the species to be used for testing.
 According to the test method OECD TG 489, the test must be performed in rats.

+You did not specify the route for testing.
 Having considered the anticipated routes of human exposure and adequate exposure of the target tissue(s) performance of the test by the oral route is appropriate.

+You propose to test "liver, stomach, duodenum and jejunum as well as any potential target organs identified in the repeat dose study."
 In line with the test method OECD TG 489, the test must be performed by analysing tissues from liver as primary site of xenobiotic metabolism, glandular stomach and duodenum as sites of contact.
 There are several expected or possible variables between the glandular stomach and the duodenum (different tissue structure and function, different pH conditions, variable physico-chemical properties and fate of the Substance, and probable different local absorption rates of the Substance and its possible breakdown product(s)).
 In light of these expected or possible variables, it is necessary to analyse both tissues to ensure a sufficient evaluation of the potential for genotoxicity at the site of contact in the gastro-intestinal tract.
+You also propose testing on "jejunum as well as any potential target organs", however we note that it is at your discretion to analyse any additional tissues.